pivotal/docs-tap/cli-plugins/apps/usage.hbs.md

 In many cases, you can manage workload life cycles through CLI commands.
 However, you might find cases where you want to manage a workload by using a `yaml` file.
-The Apps CLI plug-in supports using `yaml` files.
+The Tanzu Apps CLI supports using `yaml` files.

-The plug-in manages one workload at a time.
+The Tanzu Apps CLI manages one workload at a time.
 When you manage a workload using a `yaml` file, that file must contain a single workload definition.
-Plug-in commands support only one file per command.
+Tanzu Apps CLI commands support only one file per command.

 For example: